 1 can water chestnuts, drained and finely chopped

 Place all the wontons on a lined baking sheet.
 Spray them with cooking spray and bake at 400 degrees for 10 – 12 minutes.
-I turned on the broiler the last minute to get them more brown and crispy.
+Turn on the broiler for the last 2-3 minutes to get golden brown and crispy.

 Welcome to Dinners, Dishes, & Desserts where my love of food meets my busy life.
 My name is Erin and I’m a casual home cook who loves to feed people.
 On this blog, you’ll find hundreds of quick and easy recipes made mostly from scratch.
 My days are spent in the kitchen, creating new recipes to share with family and friends.